quanterall/HaskellMaterials/basics/01-values-and-functions.md

 5. Define a function that takes a radius of type `Float` and returns the area of a circle.

+6. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.

 ## Partial application

 When you apply a function, you can choose to **not** pass all the arguments it's expecting.
 This